Touchstone Pictures: Touchstone Television

-Touchstone Television served as Touchstone Pictures' counterpart label for television programming, producing television series including The Golden Girls, Blossom, Home Improvement, My Wife and Kids, Desperate Housewives, Lost, Grey's Anatomy, Scrubs, Criminal Minds, and Monk.
-In 2007, the company was renamed ABC Studios, as part of a move by Disney to re-align its studios around core brands such as ABC.
+Touchstone Television served as Touchstone Pictures' counterpart label for television programming, producing television series including The Golden Girls, Blossom, Home Improvement, Ellen, My Wife and Kids, Scrubs, Monk, Lost, Desperate Housewives, Grey's Anatomy, and Criminal Minds.
+In 2007, the company was renamed ABC Studios as part of a move by Disney to re-align its studios around core brands such as ABC.

-On August 10, 2020, Disney announced that it would revive the Touchstone Television brand as a renaming of Fox 21 Television Studios, as part of its phase-out of the "Fox" brand from the studios it acquired from 21st Century Fox.
-At the same time, the existing ABC Studios was renamed ABC Signature.
+On August 10, 2020, Disney announced that it would revive the Touchstone Television brand as a renaming of Fox 21 Television Studios as part of its phase-out of the "Fox" brand from the studios it acquired from 21st Century Fox.
+At the same time, the existing ABC Studios merged with the previous iteration of ABC Signature Studios to form ABC Signature.

-However, about four months later on December 1, 2020, Disney announced the revived Touchstone Television label would be folded into 20th Television.
+However, on December 1, 2020, Disney announced the revived Touchstone Television label would be folded into 20th Television.
+Subsequently, on October 1, 2024, Disney announced that ABC Signature would also be folded into 20th Television.

+Touchstone Records

+Touchstone Records was a record label formed as a joint venture between Buena Vista Records and Touchstone Pictures in 1986.
+It was folded into Hollywood Records in 1998.

 Touchstone Interactive

-By the end of 2007, Disney's video game subsidiary Buena Vista Games began to produce material under its own short-lived Touchstone imprint.
+By the end of 2007, Disney's video game subsidiary Buena Vista Games had begun to produce material under its own short-lived Touchstone imprint.
 As is the case with its motion picture and television counterparts, Touchstone Interactive merely acted as a brand label of Disney Interactive and not its own entity.
-The only title it released was the Turok video game in 2008.
+The only titles it released were a European release of Anno 1701: Dawn of Discovery in 2007, and the Turok video game in 2008.

+Touchmark Comics

+In the early 1990s, after having pulled their comic licenses from Gladstone Publishing and begun to create comics based on Disney properties themselves through the Disney Comics label, the company additionally considered an expansion into the burgeoning adult comics market (the expansion also included Hollywood Comics, modeled after Hollywood Pictures, and Vista Comics, offering stories based on Disney's superhero and adventure films).
+Former DC Comics editor Art Young led the nascent effort, which was aided by his contacts within the British and American comic markets.
+The new label was dubbed Touchmark Comics, echoing the Touchstone brand used for films and television.
+Proposed titles included Enigma by Peter Milligan and Sebastian O by Grant Morrison.
+The brand got as far as a promotional booklet given out at the 1991 San Diego Comic-Con.

+Before the idea could progress further, however, the so-called "Disney Implosion" (the result of poor sales and aggressive overexpansion) forced the company to cut back on its comic book ambitions, and Touchmark was scrapped.
+Young subsequently returned to DC and helped launch the Vertigo imprint in 1993, using many of the intended projects from Touchmark.